tssure/tssure/README.md

 }
 ```

 Both approaches are fully supported and can even be mixed in the same codebase.
-See [TypedSure Documentation](docs/TYPEDSURE.md) for more details on type-based annotations.

 ### Fixture-Based Verification